-The second block contains configuration form which allows you to add new user.
+The second part of configuration form allows to add a new user.
 All items are described in the table below.

-Item Description

-Role Specifies the type of user account:

-User - User with basic permissions.

-Admin - User with full permissions.

-Username Specifies the name of the user allowed to log in the device.

-Password Specifies the password for the corresponding user.
-Characters are not restricted.

-Confirm Password Confirms the password you specified above.
+Item Description Role Specifies the type of user account: User - user with basic permissions.
+Admin - user with enhanced permissions - has full access to the web GUI, access to the router via Telnet, SSH or SFTP.
+This user has no the same rights as the superuser on Linux-based systems.
+Username Specifies the name of the user having access to log in to the device.
+Password Specifies the password for the user.
+Valid characters are not restricted.
+Confirm Password Confirms the password.

-Table 69: Add User
+Table 72: Add User

-Ordinary users are not able to access router via Telnet, SSH or SFTP.
-Read only FTP access is allowed for these users.
+A user with the User role cannot access the router via Telnet, SSH or SFTP.
+Read-only access to the FTP server is allowed.

-Figure 72: Users
+Figure 74: Users